AjayMT/nodenet/README.md

 # nodenet
+nodenet is an
+- asynchronous
+- event-driven
+- node-based
-A node-based asynchronous event-driven networking library for python.
+networking library for python (with a [nice API](http://github.com/ajaymt/nodenet/blob/master/example.py)).

 **This is still a work in progress.
 Read the TODO section.**